Categories

 T-Shop Introduces Me to New Herbals

 Not too long ago, I went into nearby NYC for a lovely “tea journey” session at T-Shop in the Nolita area of Manhattan.
 In addition to drinking “real” teas, I tried persimmon leaf tea.
-Although I had tried and enjoyed persimmon leaf tea before, this one was different.
-I liked it even more than previously ones.
+Although I had tried and enjoyed persimmon tea before, this one was different…and even more to my taste.
 I also purchased magnolia blossoms to try later.

 Persimmon Leaf Herbal Tea